 • Advising Tamarind Resources on a joint venture arrangement with a private equity fund and on its bid to acquire Total’s upstream oil and gas assets in Brunei, including due diligence of complex cross-border unitisation arrangements.

-• Advising Japanese capacity holders on various LNG sale term sheets, LNG SPAs and terminal use agreement issues in relation to the Freeport and Cameron LNG projects in the US.
+• Advising Mitsui on LNG SPAs and terminal use agreement issues in relation to the Cameron LNG project in the US.

 • Advising a Russian Alliance Oil on the sale of an interest in a network of 150 service stations in Ukraine and establishing a joint venture with Shell to operate the network.